AnRkey/AIB/docs/developer-guide.md

 2. **IPC Communication Failures**
    - Ensure the channel names match between main and renderer processes
    - Check that the required methods are exposed in the preload script

+3. **Settings Save Button Not Working**
+   - Ensure event handlers are properly attached
+   - Check for console errors in the settings window
+   - Verify the save function is properly updating original value trackers

 ## Building for Distribution